Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 This creamy chicken noodle soup recipe could be made in the slow cooker, although we haven’t tried it with this recipe.

-This great recipe will keep in the freezer for 2 to 3 months in an airtight container.
+This great recipe will keep in the freezer for two to three months in an airtight container.

 Do the noodles have to be cooked before adding to the soup?